 My latest review is up!
 Well, it went up a while ago but I completely forgot to post at the time, then Christmas got in the way.
-Go and check it out over on UK Anime Network or read it here.
+Check it out here.

 Regular readers may have noted that we were less than impressed with One Piece Collection 12, as a set it crammed in everything that One Piece does poorly and amplified it all the way up to 11.
 After dragging myself through that dire collection I had been dreading the day when One Piece Collection 13 landed on my doorstep.
 So when that fateful day arrived and I tentatively popped the first disc in my player hopes were not high that the series could redeem itself…